bayfrontmedia/php-validator/docs/validator.md

 Set validation messages for specific array keys.

-Only this validation message will be returned for the key, regardless of the rule which caused it.
+Only this validation message will be returned with the key `key`, regardless of the rule which caused it.

 **Parameters:**